Haameed/Bash/README.md

 # Bash

-Bash scripts in diffrents projects
+This Repo contains some of my bash scripts in differents projects in Bash